Guide to Rug Size Selection

 Runners:

-Long and narrow, perfect for hallways, entryways, kitchens, or any slim space that needs softness or visual flow.
+Long and narrow, ideal for hallways, entryways, kitchens, or any slim space that benefits from softness and visual flow.

 Room-Sized Rugs: